 Review Interruptions or Changes of Service or Force Majeure Events.

+(Do we have a current example for this?)
 Personnel in BVES’ office in Big Bear reviewed any interruptions or changes of service and force majeure events that may be claimed by sellers under their contract.
 For example, when Shell notified BVES in August 2015 that it needed to replace the CAISO resource identified in its contract for system RA, BVES personnel ensured the replacement process adhered to the terms of the contract, thus ensuring the change would not result in any change in service.

 Resolving Disputes and/or Renegotiation of Contracts